Does hearing loss cause dementia?

 They stated: “SiN hearing impairment is independently associated with incident dementia, providing further evidence for hearing impairment as a potential modifiable dementia risk factor.”

 These are just a few of the studies highlighting the association between untreated hearing loss and the incidence of dementia.
-A quick Google search for scholarly articles on “hearing loss and dementia” brings up over 157,000 results, with over 6,200 of those being made available in 2021 alone.
+A quick Google search for scholarly articles on “hearing loss and dementia” brings up over 239,000 results up from 157,000 in 2021.

 Correlation vs Causation

-While new research has been added to the cannon of information we have on dementia and hearing loss in the past year, we still have to be careful with our interpretations.
+While new research is continuously being added to the cannon of information we have on dementia and hearing loss, we still have to be careful with our interpretations.

 There certainly appears to be a correlation between hearing loss and dementia, researchers are still pointing out that we still don’t know if correlation equals causation in this case.
 Even the original Lancet report was hesitant, stating only that: “Hearing loss might result in cognitive decline through reduced cognitive stimulation.”